micharbet/CLE/doc/README.md

 ### scrn - GNU screen wrapper

 This wrapper is workaround allowing starting CLE inside screen session.
+By default is searches for _yours_ opened/detached session and joins or creates new one.
+You can also run `scrn -j` to obtain list of sessions opened on this account by all users and join them in cooperative mode.
+(Imagine environment whre more users access root's account.

-By default it lists active sessions if any and allows to join them in cooperative mode.
-Another added value is configuration file with nice status line and switching between sessions with Ctrl-Left/Right.
+Another added value is configuration file with nice status line and shortcut Ctrl-Left/Right to switch between windows.

 ### other utilities